-Critical for protecting your most important asset.
-In addition to its obvious safety benefits, a helmet provides excellent climate control and prime sticker real estate.
-Find a helmet that fits, is comfortable, and has a clip or other goggle retaining device.
-We like the Smith Vantage Helmet.
+In addition to its obvious safety benefits, helmets are warm, comfortable and great for displaying stickers.
+Make sure your helmet fits and has a clip to retain your goggles device.
+For style, fit and function we recommend the Vantage Helmet.
 Pro tip, strap it to the outside of a backpack to save space in your suitcase.

-We recommend purchasing goggles with interchangeable lenses.
+We recommend goggles with interchangeable lenses.
 This way you can switch between polarized low and bright light lenses as the conditions change.
 We also prefer polarized lenses, and of course, good airflow.
-Smith's I/O Mag goggle is one of our top picks, though there are cheaper alternatives on Amazon.
+Smith's I/O Mag and 4D Mag goggles are our top picks, though there are cheaper alternatives on Amazon.

 Ski boots are the most important piece of gear to own, they can make or break your day on the mountain.
 If you plan to take at least one trip a year, invest in boots, see our guide to ski boot basics here.

 The ideal jacket will keep you warm, protect you from the elements and be stylish enough to go directly to après ski.
 We prefer a lighter jacket, some insulation is ok or just a shell works well.
 Ventilation in the under arms can be huge for temperature regulation.
-The Patagonia Snowshot is a fan favorite for men and we like the Patagonia Snowbelle for women.
-For a little more insulation we like the Arc’Teryx Cassiar or Black Diamond Approach.
-If you run a little hot, or plan on hiking at all, consider a shell jacket.
+The Helly Hansen Alpha Liftloft is a fan favorite for men and we like the Helly Hansen Powderqueen 3.0 If you run a little hot, or plan on hiking at all, consider a shell jacket.
 Flylow has great options for both men and women.

-Anything with side vents to the outside and zippers that are easy to use with gloves works.
+Anything with side vents to the outside and zippers that are easy to use.
 Verify they have elastic bands at the bottom to slip over the top of boots and keep the snow out.
-The Black Diamond Boundary Line is a fan favorite.
+Black Diamond has a few different models, we are big fans.